Nikhiliitg/amazon_data_analysis/README.md

 ## **Key Insights**
 1. **Revenue Distribution**:
-   - The "Computers & Accessories" category had the highest revenue, driven by "Cables" as a key subcategory.
+   - The "Electronics" category had the highest revenue, driven by "smartphoneandBasicMobile" as a key subcategory.
 2. **Impact of Discounts**:
-   - Products with discounts between 50-70% sold the most but showed lower revenue per unit.
+   - Computer and Accessories give the highest discount making it 2nd most selling produucts
 3. **Ratings and Sales**:
-   - High-rated products (above 4.5) attracted more customers and reviews.
+   cable and accessories got highest rating among all of the items
 4. **Profitability**:
    - Subcategories with fewer discounts but high ratings maintained healthier profit margins.

 ---

 ## **Steps to Reproduce**